Maharaj Krishan Kaushik

 Maharaj Krishan Kaushik (2 May 1955 – 8 May 2021) was a member of the India men's national field hockey team and coach of the India women's national field hockey team.

 Biography

 He was a member of the team when it won the gold medal at the 1980 Summer Olympics in Moscow.
 In 1998, he received the Arjuna Award.
-He also wrote the book The Golden Boot.
+He also wrote the book The Golden Boot, with hockey writer K. Arumugam.
 For his coaching contribution to Indian hockey he received the Dronacharya Award in 2002.
 He died on 8 May 2021 to COVID-19 in New Delhi during the COVID-19 pandemic in India.

 Chak De India

 Kaushik was involved in the development of the 2007 Bollywood film Chak De India.
 Its screenplay was written by Bollywood screenwriter Jaideep Sahni.
 Sahni had read a small article about the winning of the gold at the 2002 Commonwealth Games by the India women's national field hockey team and thought that the premise would make an interesting film.
 Hockey player Mir Ranjan Negi (who was accused of throwing the match against Pakistan during the 1982 Asian Games) has often been compared with Kabir Khan in the media.

 Sahni further stated in an interview with The Hindu: